 As a cyclopoid, Apocyclops panamensis differs from the harpacticoids Tisbe and Tigriopus in that it is neither entirely pelagic nor benthic throughout its entire life cycle.
 Due to its adaptations to unstable environments, it is relatively hardy and productive.
 Under ideal conditions, Apocyclops pods can reach densities as high as 20,000-30,000 individuals per liter in as little as 4-6 days.
 As such, it might be ideal for certain larviculture applications, as well as for adding more bulk and nutritional/prey size diversity to the diet of filter-feeders.
 It is rich in important dietary compounds such as proteins, free amino acids and highly unsaturated fatty acids.
 Its adults also an excellent food for zooplanktivorous fishes such as seahorses small wrasses.

-Though Tigriopus californicus may take a bit longer to establish itself due to its pelagic tendancies, it can be exceptionally productive.
+Though the Tigriopus californicus may take a bit longer to establish itself due to its pelagic tendancies, it can be exceptionally productive.
 Its larvae are similarly useful to filter-feeders.
 However, it differs in that it is quite large at a size of 250-1700 µm and is therefore more conspicuous to predators, whereas the smaller Tisbe can more easily escape their attention.
 Also, Tigripous has a habit of skipping into the water column where it can be more easily be seen and picked off by planktivores such as small wrasses.
 Thus, Tigriopus tends not to dominate Tisbe when used together in community aquaria.
 Tigriopus pods also rich in astaxanthin, which enhances the natural coloration of both fish and invertebrates.

 Clearly, not all copepods (even of the same order) are the same.
 It is therefore ideal (especially in a reef aquarium, which contains a wide variety of organisms from all over the world) to use a balanced mix of pod species.
 This will add enough diversity in terms of size, behavior and nutrition to suit the needs of most aquarium livestock.

 Luckily, such mixes are available to discerning aquarists everywhere.
 For example, 5280 Pods contains a mix of live Tisbe, Apocyclops and Tigriopus in a single package that may be added directly to your main tank or refugium.
 While premium live products such as Poseidon’s Feast (which exclusively contains harpacticoids) may be highly effective for cleaning the substrate and aquarium panels, the inclusion of Apocyclops adds significantly to the overall health of filter-feeding animals such as many corals, clams, sea cucumbers, etc. These are the only such high-end products that include a mix of species in juvenile to adult sizes, making them immediately of use to a large variety of creatures and all but guaranteeing successfully established in-tank populations.
 If very large pod populations are desired for maximum nutritional and tank cleaning benefits, these products can be utilized just as easily for routine replenishment.
 The regular addition of quality algal mixes such as Ocean Magik will also help to maintain large pod populations as well as enrich their nutritional content.
-However used, the mere presence of a diverse mix of pods is a fail-proof and low-cost means of promoting the health, beauty and natural ecology of any marine aquarium system.
+However used, the mere presence of a diverse mix from multiple copepod groups is a fail-proof and low-cost means of promoting the health, beauty and natural ecology of any marine aquarium system.

 Waller, Geoffrey.
 Sea Life: A Complete Guide to the Marine Environment.
 Washington, D.C.: Smithsonian Institution Press, 1996.